pbloem/profane-tmesis/if-croesus-goes-to-war.md

 It was a fisherman in a taverna who first told me.
 I was well wary by then, of the showmen who stalk the harbors, drawing the believers to the temple for a cut of the proceeds.
 This was no showman.
 The man stumbled over his words, and struggled to make himself clear.
 He warned me not to go.
 Imploring, grabbing me drunkenly by the collar.
 At that point, no promises of mystical truth and salvation could have tempted me, but this was a sincere warning, from a clearly frightened man.
 Whatever he was warning me away from, he at least believed that it was genuine.

 So I made my way to Naxos.
 I asked around, and found people who knew what I was talking about.
 The island was unnamed, home to a few handfuls of people.
-But there was a temple, and a small sloop ferried its visitors to the island and back once a day.
+But there was a temple, and a small rowing boat ferried its visitors to the island and back once a day.
 I observed for a few days.
-In the morning, a small group of visitors, five was the most I saw, would patiently wait at the beach in the early morning, until a stocky, red-haired man, his bare, broad shoulders slathered in olive oil to protect against the sun, rowed up to a small improvised jetty, and took them to the island.
+In the morning, a small group, five was the most I saw, would patiently wait at the beach in the early morning, until a stocky, red-haired man, his bare, broad shoulders slathered in olive oil to protect against the sun, rowed up to an improvised wooden jetty, and took them to the island.

 After a few days I decided it was time to join.
 I didn't know whether I was meant to make arrangements somewhere or whether I needed to announce myself.
 I simply joined the group on the beach.
 I did not greet the other visitors, and they did not greet me.
-The red-haired man let me board the row boat, and we set off.
+The red-haired man let me board the rowboat, and we set off.

 The red-haired man rowed, uninterrupted, and the sun was almost at the zenith, when we reached the island.
 When the boat hit the beach, he jumped ashore, and pulled it aground as far he could.
-A small pole had been put in place for him to moor the boat, but there was no jetty, so we each jumped off the boat as he had done, and waded through the water to the shore.
+A small pole had been put in place for him to moor the boat, but there was no jetty, so we each jumped off into the shallow water, as he had done, and waded to the shore.

-The red-haired man pointed us along the shoreline, and walked up the beach himself.
+He pointed us along the shoreline, and walked up the beach himself.
 Hesitantly, we walked along the beach.
 Where the beach ended, we found a small rope ladder that allowed us to climb over the large rock protruding out into the sea.
 After that, another long beach.
-Where that ended, a set of small wooden walkways had been constructed, no broader than a single plank, barely wide enough for two feet, side by side.
+Where that ended, a set of small wooden walkways had been constructed, no broader than a single plank, barely wide enough for two feet.
 We spaced ourselves out so that no more than one of us would stretch the thin planks at a time.

 The walkways continued for a while, along a rockface rising straight out of the sea.
 Clean white bands of quartzite lilted in the direction of our route.
 The walkway terminated in a small cove, still with no beach and nothing but white cliff faces on on all three sides.
 On the far side, the cliff face lifted very slightly out of the water to reveal a small cave entrance that swallowed the walkway.

 I held back while the rest of the visitors approached the cave.
-I heard them being greeted by a young, priestess, and being asked to wait.
-I made my way back along the walkway to the last beach
+I heard them being greeted by a young priestess, and being asked to wait.
+I made my way back along the walkway to the last beach.

 Each temple is a theatre.
 If you want to see its true face, don't enter with the crowd.
 Instead, watch the actors come and go.
 I had caught many a priestess that way, stripped of her dramatic costume, removed from the smoke and smell of incense, the paint cleared from her face.
 After that, there would be no false hope.
 I would see no mysticism where there were only theatrics.